haozoo/bonsai/README.md

 <br>

 ## Challenges
-While tweaking the bonsai's growth algorithm was a painful process of trial and error - the majority of challenges faced were in regards to learning how to us OpenGL's state-ful window.
+While tweaking the bonsai's growth algorithm was a painful process of trial and error - the majority of challenges faced were in regards to learning how to use OpenGL's state-full window.

 In particular, managing the camera was difficult - as processing the pitch / yaw of the camera using Euler Angles was new to me.
 Same goes for the lookAt, projection and perspective matrices that were needed to convert the 3D space onto a 2D screen.